 - Exercise: If you are already tired, exercise is probably the furthest thing from your mind.
 But exercising doesn’t mean you need to run a marathon or lift weights at the gym.
 A 30-minute walk outside can have significant benefits.
-This moderate exercise can actually leave you feeling more energized.
-Be sure to check with your doctor before beginning any exercise routine if you did not exercise regularly before you were pregnant.
-These days, there are lots of cute exercise clothes for pregnant women — so have some fun with it.
+Swimming is also a great exercise option for pregnant women.
+The water can take the strain off your body by making you feel almost weightless.
+But be sure to check with your doctor before beginning any exercise routine if you did not regularly exercise before becoming pregnant.
 As a side benefit, you can wear your maternity workout clothes in the first few weeks after delivery when you’re still trying to lose that baby weight.
-Swimming is a great exercise option for pregnant women.
-The water can take the strain off your body by making you feel almost weightless.

-- Watch Your Diet: You are eating for two these days, and if you are slacking in the meals department, you could be adding to your fatigue.
+- Watch Your Diet: You are eating for two, and if you are slacking in the meals department, you could be adding to your fatigue.
 Your body relies on extra nutrition, and eating often can help maintain your blood sugar levels.
 If your blood sugar gets low, it can directly affect your energy levels.
 A healthy, well-balanced diet is the best option for you and your growing baby.
 You can dodge those super fatiguing sugar crashes by avoiding any sugary pregnancy cravings.
 Eat a diet with a good balance of protein and healthy carbohydrates to maintain blood sugar levels.

-- Avoid Caffeine: You may be tempted to indulge in some coffee to help give you a quick energy boost, but the crash will leave you feeling more fatigued than before.
-Caffeine is also a stimulant, so it is best to avoid it during your pregnancy, or at least limit it to under 200 milligrams per day.
+- Avoid Caffeine: You may be tempted to indulge in a cup of coffee to help give you a quick energy boost, but the crash will leave you feeling more tired than before.
+Caffeine is also a stimulant, so it is best to avoid it during pregnancy or limit it to under 200 milligrams per day.